 6. Ensure staff lock their computers when they are away from their desks

-7. Invest in an effective shredding service for all confidential information.
+7. Invest in an effective document shredding service for all confidential information.
 Not disposing of data correctly can expose the business to potential data theft.

 8. Ensure your business has a BYOD (Bring your Own Device) policy in place to avoid individuals accessing confidential data through their personal smartphone, tablet or laptop.